 11.1 Cookies

 We may use cookies.
-Cookies – our own cookies (first-party cookies) and cookies from third parties whose services we use (third-party cookies) – are data that are stored in the browser.
-Such stored data need not be limited to traditional cookies in text form.
+Cookies – our own cookies (first-party cookies) as well as cookies from third parties whose services we use (third-party cookies) – are data that are stored in the browser.
+Such stored data does not have to be limited to traditional cookies in text form.

-Cookies can be stored in the browser temporarily as “session cookies” or for a certain period of time as so-called permanent cookies.
-“Session cookies” are automatically deleted when the browser is closed.
-Permanent cookies have a certain storage duration.
-In particular, cookies enable us to recognize a browser the next time you visit our website and thus, for example, measure the reach of our website.
+Cookies can be stored temporarily in the browser as «session cookies» or for a certain period of time as so-called permanent cookies. «Session cookies» are automatically deleted when the browser is closed.
+Permanent cookies have a specific storage period.
+In particular, cookies make it possible to recognise a browser the next time it visits our website and thereby, for example, to measure the reach of our website.
 However, permanent cookies can also be used for online marketing, for example.

-Cookies can be partially or completely disabled, restricted or deleted at any time in the browser settings.
-Browser settings often also allow for the automated deletion and other management of cookies.
-Without cookies, our website may no longer be fully available.
-We actively request – at least if and to the extent required by applicable law – express consent to the use of cookies.
+Cookies can be completely or partially deactivated, restricted or deleted in the browser settings at any time.
+The browser settings often also allow automated deletion and other management of cookies.
+Without cookies, our website may no longer be available to its full extent.
+We actively request – at least if and to the extent required by applicable law – explicit consent to the use of cookies.

-For cookies used to measure success and reach or for advertising, a general opt-out is available for many services through AdChoices (Digital Advertising Alliance of Canada), the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance) or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).
+For cookies that are used for success and reach measurement or for advertising, a general objection («opt-out») is possible for numerous services via AdChoices (Digital Advertising Alliance of Canada), the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance) or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).

 11.2 Logging

-We may log at least the following information for each access to our website and our other digital presence, provided that this information is transmitted to our digital infrastructure during such access: Date and time including time zone, IP address, access status (HTTP status code), operating system including user interface and version, browser including language and version, individual sub-pages of our website accessed including the amount of data transferred, last website accessed in the same browser window (referrer or referrer).
+For each access to our website and our other digital presence, we may log at least the following information, provided that it is transmitted to our digital infrastructure during such access: Date and time including time zone, IP address, access status (HTTP status code), operating system including user interface and version, browser including language and version, accessed individual subpage of our website including transmitted data volume, last website accessed in the same browser window (referer or referrer).

 We log such information, which may also constitute personal data, in log files.
-The information is necessary to provide our digital presence in a permanent, user-friendly and reliable manner.
-The information is also necessary to ensure data security – including by third parties or with the help of third parties.
+The information is necessary to be able to provide our digital presence permanently, in a user-friendly and reliable manner.
+The information is also necessary to be able to guarantee data security – also by third parties or with the help of third parties.

-We may embed web beacons into our digital presence.
-Web beacons are usually small, invisible images or scripts written in JavaScript that are automatically retrieved when you access our digital presence.
-Web beacons can collect at least the same information as is collected when log files are recorded.
+We may integrate tracking pixels into our digital presence.
+Tracking pixels are also referred to as web beacons.
+Tracking pixels – also from third parties whose services we use – are usually small, invisible images or scripts formulated in JavaScript that are automatically retrieved when accessing our digital presence.
+With tracking pixels, at least the same information as with logging in log files can be recorded.

-Notifications and messages may contain web links or tracking pixels that record whether an individual message has been opened and which web links were clicked on.
-Such web links and tracking pixels may also record the use of notifications and messages on a personal basis.
-We need this statistical recording of use to measure success and reach in order to send notifications and messages effectively and in a user-friendly manner based on the needs and reading habits of recipients, as well as permanently, securely and reliably.
+Notifications and communications may contain web links or tracking pixels that record whether an individual communication has been opened and which web links have been clicked on.
+Such web links and tracking pixels can also record the use of notifications and communications on a personal basis.
+We require this statistical recording of usage for success and reach measurement in order to be able to send notifications and communications effectively and in a user-friendly manner as well as permanently, securely and reliably based on the needs and reading habits of the recipients.

 12.2 Consent and objection

-You must generally always consent to the use of your e-mail address and other contact addresses, unless such use is permitted for other legal reasons.
-We may use the “double opt-in” procedure to obtain any consent that has been double-confirmed.
-In this case, you will receive a message with instructions for the double confirmation.
-We may log consent obtained, including IP address and time stamp for evidence and security reasons.
+You must generally consent to the use of your e-mail address and your other contact addresses, unless the use is permitted for other legal reasons.
+For the possible obtaining of a doubly confirmed consent, we can use the «double opt-in» procedure.
+In this case, you will receive a communication with instructions for the double confirmation.
+We may log obtained consents including IP address and timestamp for evidentiary and security reasons.

-You can in principle object to receiving notifications and messages such as newsletters at any time.
-By objecting, you can simultaneously object to the statistical recording of usage for measuring success and reach.
-We reserve the right to send necessary notifications and messages in connection with our activities and operations.
+You can generally object to receiving notifications and communications such as newsletters at any time.
+With such an objection, you can simultaneously object to the statistical recording of usage for success and reach measurement.
+Required notifications and communications in connection with our activities and operations remain reserved.

-- MailerLite: email marketing platform; providers: MailerLite Limited (Ireland) for users in the European Economic Area (EEA), Switzerland and the United Kingdom / MailerLite Inc. (USA) for users in the rest of the world; information on data protection: privacy policy, “security statement”.
+- MailerLite: E-mail marketing platform; Providers: MailerLite Limited (Ireland) for users in the European Economic Area (EEA), in Switzerland and in the United Kingdom / MailerLite Inc. (USA) for users in the rest of the world; Information on data protection: Privacy Policy, «Security Statement».

 13. Social media

-We are present on social media platforms and other online platforms in order to communicate with interested parties and to provide information about our activities and operations.
-In connection with such platforms, personal data may also be processed outside Switzerland and the European Economic Area (EEA).
+We are present on social media platforms and other online platforms in order to communicate with interested persons and to provide information about our activities and operations.
+In connection with such platforms, personal data may also be processed outside of Switzerland and the European Economic Area (EEA).

-The general terms and conditions (GTC) and terms of use as well as data protection declarations and other provisions of the individual operators of such platforms also apply.
+The General Terms and Conditions (GTC) and terms of use as well as data protection declarations and other provisions of the individual operators of such platforms also apply in each case.
 These provisions provide information in particular about the rights of data subjects directly vis-à-vis the respective platform, which includes, for example, the right to information.

-We are jointly responsible with Meta Platforms Ireland Limited (Ireland) for our social media presence on Facebook, including Page Insights, insofar as the General Data Protection Regulation (GDPR) is applicable.
+For our social media presence on Facebook, including the so-called Page Insights, we are – if and to the extent that the General Data Protection Regulation (GDPR) is applicable – jointly responsible with Meta Platforms Ireland Limited (Ireland).
 Meta Platforms Ireland Limited is part of the Meta companies (including in the USA).
-Page Insights provide information about how visitors interact with our Facebook page.
-We use Page Insights to provide our social media presence on Facebook in an effective and user-friendly way.
+The Page Insights provide information about how visitors interact with our Facebook presence.
+We use Page Insights to be able to provide our social media presence on Facebook effectively and in a user-friendly manner.

-Further information about the type, scope and purpose of data processing, information about the rights of data subjects and the contact details of Facebook and its data protection officer can be found in the data protection declaration of Facebook.
-We have concluded the so-called “addendum for controllers” with Facebook and thus agreed in particular that Facebook is responsible for guaranteeing the rights of data subjects.
-For the so-called Page Insights, the corresponding information can be found on the page “Information on Page Insights” including “Information on Page Insights Data”.
+Further information about the type, scope and purpose of data processing, information on the rights of data subjects and the contact details of Facebook as well as the data protection officer of Facebook can be found in the Facebook Privacy Policy.
+We have concluded the so-called «Controller Addendum» with Facebook and have thus agreed in particular that Facebook is responsible for ensuring the rights of data subjects.
+For the so-called Page Insights, the corresponding information can be found on the page «Information about Page Insights» including «Information about Page Insights data».

-We use the services of specialized third parties to enable us to carry out our activities and operations in a sustainable, user-friendly, secure and reliable manner.
-Among other things, these services allow us to embed functions and content in our website.
-When this is done, the services used collect the users’ IP addresses at least temporarily for technical reasons.
+We use services from specialised third parties in order to be able to carry out our activities and operations permanently, in a user-friendly, secure and reliable manner.
+With such services, we can, among other things, embed functions and content in our website.
+With such embedding, the services used collect the IP addresses of the users at least temporarily for technically compelling reasons.

-For necessary security-related, statistical and technical purposes, third parties whose services we use may process data in connection with our activities and operations in aggregated, anonymized or pseudonymized form.
-This may include, for example, performance or usage data in order to provide the respective service.
+For necessary security-relevant, statistical and technical purposes, third parties whose services we use may process data in connection with our activities and operations in aggregated, anonymised or pseudonymised form.
+This concerns, for example, performance or usage data in order to be able to offer the respective service.

-- Services from Microsoft: providers: Microsoft Ireland Operations Limited (Ireland) for users in the European Economic Area (EEA), Switzerland and the United Kingdom / Microsoft Corporation (USA) for users in the rest of the world; general information on data protection: “Data protection at Microsoft”, “Data protection and privacy”, data protection declaration, “Data and data protection settings”.
+- Services from Microsoft: Providers: Microsoft Ireland Operations Limited (Ireland) for users in the European Economic Area (EEA), in Switzerland and in the United Kingdom / Microsoft Corporation (USA) for users in the rest of the world; General information on data protection: «Data Protection at Microsoft», «Data Protection and Privacy», Privacy Policy, «Data and Data Protection Settings».

 14.1 Digital infrastructure

-We use the services of specialized third parties to provide the necessary digital infrastructure in connection with our activities and operations.
-These include, for example, hosting and storage services from selected providers.
+We use services from specialised third parties in order to be able to make use of the required digital infrastructure in connection with our activities and operations.
+This includes, for example, hosting and storage services from selected providers.

-- Cyon: hosting; provider: cyon GmbH (Switzerland); information on data protection: “Privacy”, privacy policy.
+- Cyon: Hosting; Provider: cyon GmbH (Switzerland); Information on data protection: «Data Protection», Privacy Policy.

-- Google Cloud including Google Cloud Platform (GCP): storage and other infrastructure; Google Cloud-specific providers: national or regional Google companies depending on the country and region; Google Cloud-specific information: “Privacy Center”, “Google Cloud and general privacy principles”, “Google Cloud Privacy Notice”, “Privacy”.
+- Google Cloud including Google Cloud Platform (GCP): Storage space and other infrastructure; Google Cloud-specific providers: National or regional Google companies depending on country and region; Google Cloud-specific information: «Data Protection Center», «Google Cloud and General Data Protection Principles», «Google Cloud Data Protection Notices», «Data Protection».

-- WordPress.com: blog hosting and website construction kit; providers: Automattic Inc. (USA) / Aut O’Mattic A8C Ireland Ltd. (Ireland) for users in Europe, among other places; data protection information: privacy policy, cookie policy.
+- WordPress.com: Blog hosting and website builder; Providers: Automattic Inc. (USA) / Aut O’Mattic A8C Ireland Ltd. (Ireland) for users in Europe, among other places; Information on data protection: Privacy Policy, Cookie Policy.

 14.2 Scheduling

-We use the services of specialized third parties to be able to make appointments online, for example for meetings.
-In addition to this data protection declaration, any directly visible conditions of the services used, such as terms of use or data protection declarations, also apply.
+We use services from specialised third parties in order to be able to arrange appointments online, for example for meetings.
+In addition to this privacy policy, any directly visible terms of the services used, such as terms of use or privacy policies, also apply.

 We use in particular:

-- Google Meet: video conferencing; provider: Google; Google Meet-specific information: “Google Meet – User security and privacy”.
+- Google Meet: Video conferences; Provider: Google; Google Meet-specific information: «Google Meet – Security and data protection for users».

 14.4 Online collaboration

-We use third-party services to enable online collaboration.
-In addition to this privacy policy, the terms and conditions of the services used, such as terms of use or privacy policies, also apply.
+We use services from third parties to enable online collaboration.
+In addition to this privacy policy, any directly visible terms of the services used, such as terms of use or privacy policies, also apply.

-- Microsoft Teams: platform for productive collaboration, particularly with audio and video conferencing; provider: Microsoft; Teams-specific information: “Security and Compliance in Microsoft Teams”, particularly “Data Protection”.
+- Microsoft Teams: Platform for productive collaboration, especially with audio and video conferences; Provider: Microsoft; Teams-specific information: «Security and Compliance in Microsoft Teams», in particular «Data Protection».

-- Slack: platform for productive collaboration, particularly via chat; providers: Slack Technologies LLC (USA) for users in Canada and the USA / Slack Technologies Limited (Ireland) for users in the rest of the world; data protection information: privacy policy, “trust center”, “frequently asked questions about data protection”, “data management: transparency and clarity”, cookie policy.
+- Slack: Platform for productive collaboration, especially via chat; Providers: Slack Technologies LLC (USA) for users in Canada and the USA / Slack Technologies Limited (Ireland) for users in the rest of the world; Information on data protection: Privacy Policy, «Trust Center», «Frequently Asked Questions about Data Protection», «Data Management: Transparency and Clarity», Cookie Policy.

-We use third-party services and plug-ins to embed features and content from social media platforms and to enable sharing of content on social media platforms and other methods.
+We use services and plugins from third parties to embed functions and content from social media platforms and to enable the sharing of content on social media platforms and in other ways.

-- Facebook (social plugins): embedding of Facebook features and content, e.g. Facebook “Like” or “Share” buttons; providers: Meta Platforms Ireland Limited (Ireland) and other Meta companies (including in the US); information on data protection: data protection declaration.
+- Facebook (Social Plugins): Embedding of Facebook functions and Facebook content, for example «Like» or «Share»; Providers: Meta Platforms Ireland Limited (Ireland) and other Meta companies (including in the USA); Information on data protection: Privacy Policy.

-- Instagram platform: embedding of Instagram content; providers: Meta Platforms Ireland Limited (Ireland) and other Meta companies (including in the US); information on data protection: privacy policy (Instagram), privacy policy (Facebook).
+- Instagram Platform: Embedding of Instagram content; Providers: Meta Platforms Ireland Limited (Ireland) and other Meta companies (including in the USA); Information on data protection: Privacy Policy (Instagram), Privacy Policy (Facebook).

-- LinkedIn Consumer Solutions Platform: embedding LinkedIn features and content, for example using plugins such as the “Share Plugin”; provider: Microsoft; LinkedIn-specific information: “Privacy”, privacy policy, cookie policy, cookie management / opt-out of email and SMS communication from LinkedIn, opt-out of interest-based advertising.
+- LinkedIn Consumer Solutions Platform: Embedding of functions and content from LinkedIn, for example with plugins such as the «Share Plugin»; Provider: Microsoft; LinkedIn-specific information: «Privacy», Privacy Policy, Cookie Policy, Cookie Management / Objection to E-mail and SMS Communication from LinkedIn, Objection to Interest-Based Advertising.

 14.6 Maps

-We use the services of specialized third parties to integrate digital content into our website.
-In particular, digital content includes image and video material, music and podcasts.
+We use services from specialized third parties to integrate digital content into our website.
+Digital content includes in particular image and video material, music and podcasts.

 14.8 Fonts

-We use third-party services to embed selected fonts, icons, logos and symbols in our website.
+We use services from third parties to embed selected fonts as well as icons, logos and symbols in our website.

 14.9 Advertising

-In particular, we want to use such advertising to reach people who are already interested in our activities and services or who might be interested in them (remarketing and targeting).
-To do this, we may transfer the relevant information – which may also be personal – to third parties who enable such advertising.
-We can also determine whether our advertising is successful, in particular whether it leads to visits to our website (conversion tracking).
+With such advertising, we would like to reach in particular people who are already interested in our activities and operations or who could be interested in them (Remarketing and Targeting).
+For this purpose, we can transmit corresponding – possibly also personal – information to third parties who enable such advertising.
+We can also determine whether our advertising is successful, that is, in particular, whether it leads to visits to our website (Conversion Tracking).

 We use in particular:

-- Google Ads: search engine advertising; provider: Google; Google Ads-specific information: Advertising based, among other things, on search queries, using various domain names – in particular doubleclick.net, googleadservices.com and googlesyndication.com – for Google Ads, Privacy Policy for Advertising, “Manage display advertising directly through Ads”.
+- Google Ads: Search engine advertising; Provider: Google; Google Ads-specific information: Advertising based, among other things, on search queries, whereby various domain names – in particular doubleclick.net, googleadservices.com and googlesyndication.com – are used for Google Ads, Privacy Policy for Advertising, «Manage displayed advertising directly via ads».

-- LinkedIn Ads: social media advertising; providers: LinkedIn Corporation (USA) / LinkedIn Ireland Unlimited Company (Ireland); data protection information: remarketing and targeting, in particular with the LinkedIn Insight tag, ‘data protection’, privacy policy, cookie policy, objection to personalized advertising.
+- LinkedIn Ads: Social media advertising; Providers: LinkedIn Corporation (USA) / LinkedIn Ireland Unlimited Company (Ireland); Information on data protection: Remarketing and targeting in particular with the LinkedIn Insight Tag, «Privacy», Privacy Policy, Cookie Policy, Objection to Personalized Advertising.

-- Meta ads: social media advertising on Facebook and Instagram; providers: Meta Platforms Ireland Limited (Ireland) and other Meta companies (including in the US); data protection information: targeting, including retargeting, in particular with the Meta pixel and with custom audiences including lookalike audiences, privacy policy, ‘advertising preferences’ (user registration required).
+- Meta Ads: Social media advertising on Facebook and Instagram; Providers: Meta Platforms Ireland Limited (Ireland) and other Meta companies (including in the USA); Information on data protection: Targeting, including retargeting, in particular with the Meta Pixel and with Custom Audiences including Lookalike Audiences, Privacy Policy, «Advertising Preferences» (registration as a user required).

-We use extensions for our website to be able to use additional functions.
+We use extensions for our website in order to be able to use additional functions.
 We can use selected services from suitable providers or use such extensions on our own digital infrastructure.

-- Jetpack: Various functions for the free blog software WordPress in the form of modules; providers: Automattic Inc. (USA) / Aut O’Mattic A8C Ireland Ltd. (Ireland) for users in Europe, among other places; information on data protection: Privacy Notice for Visitors to Our Users’ Sites, Privacy Policy (by Automattic), “Jetpack Privacy Center”, Cookie Policy (Jetpack), Cookie Policy (Automattic).
+- Jetpack: Various functions for the free blog software WordPress in the form of modules; Providers: Automattic Inc. (USA) / Aut O’Mattic A8C Ireland Ltd. (Ireland) for users in Europe, among others; Information on data protection: Privacy Notice for Visitors to Our Users’ Sites, Privacy Policy (from Automattic), «Jetpack Privacy Center», Cookie Policy (Jetpack), Cookie Policy (Automattic).

 We try to measure the success and reach of our activities and operations.
-In doing so, we may also measure the effectiveness of third-party notices or test how different parts or versions of our digital presence are used (“A/B testing” method).
-Based on the results of the success and reach measurement, we can in particular correct errors, strengthen popular content or make improvements.
+In this context, we can also measure the impact of third-party references or check how different parts or versions of our digital presence are used («A/B test» method).
+Based on the results of the success and reach measurement, we can in particular fix errors, strengthen popular content or make improvements.

-Cookies may be used and user profiles created to measure performance and reach.
+Cookies can be used and user profiles can be created during the success and reach measurement.
 Any user profiles created include, for example, the individual pages visited or content viewed on our digital presence, information on the size of the screen or browser window and the – at least approximate – location.
-As a general rule, any user profiles created are exclusively pseudonymized and are not used to identify individual users.
-Individual third-party services for which users are registered may associate the use of our online services with the user account or user profile for the respective service.
+In principle, any user profiles are created exclusively pseudonymized and not used for the identification of individual users.
+Individual services from third parties with whom users are registered may be able to assign the use of our online offer to the user account or user profile with the respective service.

-- Google Marketing Platform: Performance and reach measurement, in particular with Google Analytics; Provider: Google; Google Marketing Platform-specific information: Measurement also across different browsers and devices (cross-device tracking) with pseudonymized IP addresses, which are only in exceptional cases transmitted in full to Google in the USA, Privacy Policy for Google Analytics, “Browser Add-on to disable Google Analytics”.
+- Google Marketing Platform: Success and reach measurement, in particular with Google Analytics; Provider: Google; Google Marketing Platform-specific information: Measurement also across different browsers and devices (cross-device tracking) with pseudonymized IP addresses, which are only exceptionally transmitted in full to Google in the USA, Privacy Policy for Google Analytics, «Browser Add-on for Deactivating Google Analytics».

-- Google Tag Manager: integration and administration of Google and third-party services, in particular for measuring success and reach; provider: Google; Google Tag Manager-specific information: Privacy Policy for Google Tag Manager; further information on data protection can be found in the individual integrated and managed services.
+- Google Tag Manager: Integration and management of services from Google and third parties, in particular for success and reach measurement; Provider: Google; Google Tag Manager-specific information: Privacy Policy for Google Tag Manager; further information on data protection can be found in the individual integrated and managed services.

-- Hotjar: Recording of user behavior; provider: Hotjar Ltd. (Malta); data protection information: recording without reference to individual website visitors, for example in relation to movements and clicks with a mouse or with another input option, ‘Data protection and Hotjar’, ‘Data protection’, data protection declaration, cookie guidelines, ‘Security’.
+- Hotjar: Recording of user behavior; Provider: Hotjar Ltd. (Malta); Information on data protection: Recording without reference to individual website visitors, for example in relation to movements and clicks with a mouse or with another input option, «Privacy and Hotjar», «Privacy», Privacy Policy, Cookie Policy, «Security».

-- Jetpack Stats: Performance and reach measurement; providers: Automattic Inc. (USA) / Aut O’Mattic A8C Ireland Ltd. (Ireland) for users in Europe, among other places; data protection information: Jetpack extension module for the free blog software WordPress, Privacy Notice for Visitors to Our Users’ Sites, data protection declaration (by Automattic), “Jetpack Privacy Center”, cookie policy.
+- Jetpack Stats: Success and reach measurement; Providers: Automattic Inc. (USA) / Aut O’Mattic A8C Ireland Ltd. (Ireland) for users in Europe, among others; Information on data protection: Module of the extension Jetpack for the free blog software WordPress, Privacy Notice for Visitors to Our Users’ Sites, Privacy Policy (from Automattic), «Jetpack Privacy Center», Cookie Policy.

 - Leadfeeder: Identification of companies for possible pre-contractual measures («Lead Generation»); Provider: Liidio Oy (Finland); Information on data protection: Privacy Policy, Privacy Policy for «Leadfeeder Contacts», Cookie Policy.

-We have created this data protection declaration with the data protection generator from data protection partners.
+We have created this privacy policy with the data protection generator from Datenschutzpartner .

 We can update this privacy policy at any time.
-We will provide information about updates in a suitable form, in particular by publishing the current data protection declaration on our website.
+We provide information about updates in a suitable form, in particular by publishing the current privacy policy on our website.